searxng/searxng/docs/dev/engines/engine_overview.rst

 Overrides
 ---------

-A few of the options have default values in the namespace of engine's python modul, but are often overwritten by the settings.
+A few of the options have default values in the namespace of the engine's python module, but are often overwritten by the settings.
 If ``None`` is assigned to an option in the engine file, it has to be redefined in the settings, otherwise SearXNG will not start with that engine (global names with a leading underline can be ``None``).